brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 ------------

 This topic is debated endlessly.
 I carried a BV450 bear canister and did not regret it.
-Be sure to put reflective tape on your canister.
+Be sure to put reflective tape on your canister and place it on a flat surface (away from cliffs) at night.

 There are cons:
 * The canister adds weight.